LIVING WILL, MEDICAL DIRECTIVE, HEALTH CARE DIRECTIVE, ADVANCE DIRECTIVE FOR MUSLIMS, OR ADVANCE CARE PLANNING

 Can I make Living Will to prevent or withhold treatments, organ donations, or organ transplantations?

 Yes, of course.
-Creating Living Will does not mean that you have only the options to choose medical treatments, organ donations or transplantations; instead, you choose to prevent medical treatments, organ donations or transplantations of your body.
+Creating Living Will does not mean you have only the options to choose medical treatments, organ donations, or transplantations; instead, you choose to prevent all these.
 It is true vice-versa as well that you may decide to allow treatments, organ donations, or organ transplantation.
 It's your time to allow or disallow medical treatments and other preferences through Living Will.
-The choice is yours before it is too late (i.e., accidents, pandemics, disasters, or illness).
-If you do not create LivingWill, someone will decide on your behalf when you cannot decide for yourself due to mentalin capability.
+The choice is yours before it is too late (i.e., accidents, pandemics, disasters, chronic illness, or disability).
+There are some restrictions as what you can and cannot donate in Islamic bioethics for example, you cannot donate sex organs in Islam.
+If you do not create LivingWill, someone will decide on your behalf when you cannot decide for yourself due to hinderances.
 Someone will decide means it may be in favor or contrary to your wishes.

 Does Wassiyyah offer Jurisdiction (i.e., state, province, territory) specific Living Will?